 In Europe, the geographical clusters are more or less related to marine basins (Westberg 2005).
 There are two main geographical groups: an Atlantic and a Mediterranean one.
 Populations along the Atlantic, the North Sea and the Baltic Sea form a distinct group, which can divided into three subgroups: a southern Atlantic one from La Coruna to Cadiz, Spain; a W. Atlantic one around the Bay of Biscay and one from Brittany northwards to the Baltic Sea including the British Isles.
 The Mediterranean group is also divided into three subgroups: populations of the western Mediterranean Sea, from the strait of Gibraltar to the Adriatic Sea and to the Ionian Sea; the Aegean Sea; and the Black Sea.

 The genetic variation in the Atlantic group is slightly lower than in the Mediterranean group, and the correlation between genetic and geographic distance are marginally better in the Mediterranean cluster.
 The low genetic variation of the Atlantic group was caused by bottleneck events and founder effects during the colonisation history.
 Climatic changes during glaciations have played a major role in determining the present patterns of genetic variation of E. maritimum.
 During recent glaciations (115,000-10,000 years ago), the southern limit of permafrost nearly reached Spain at the Atlantic Coast, and E. maritimum would have retracted from its present-day northern distribution area (Clausing, Vickers & Kadereit 2000).
-If E. maritimum disappeared during glaciation from the Atlantic coast, the post-glacial re-colonisation from the Mediterranean refuge to northern Europe eventually occurred, stepwise, with a linear dispersal lalong the Atlantic coast.
+If E. maritimum disappeared during glaciation from the Atlantic coast, the post-glacial re-colonisation from the Mediterranean refuge to northern Europe eventually occurred, stepwise, with a linear dispersal along the Atlantic coast.
 Thus a linear distribution modal could explain lower genetic diversity in Atlantic populations compared to Mediterranean populations, and the strong genetic differentiation between them probably reflects past geographical separation, even though the populations are now spatially continuous and probably connected by gene exchange (Clausing, Vickers & Kadereit 2000).

 The colder climate in the north western Mediterranean during glaciations did not result in extinction, but probably in a geographical isolation of Eryngium maritimum populations.
 Recent phylogenetic relations in the continuous Mediterranean distribution area are explained by the preferential seed and fruit dispersal by seawater in combination with present-day sea currents.
 This applies particularly to the Gibraltar gap, but also to differentiation between Adriatic and Aegean/Black Sea distributions (Clausing, Vickers & Kadereit 2000; Kadereit et al. 2005; Westberg 2005; Kadereit & Westberg 2007; Weising & Freitag 2007; Westberg & Kadereit 2009).